n3urovirtual/Tap-and-Play/README.md

 ## How to install and run the game

 Follow the directory shown below and download the `.apk` file on your device.
-Once the download is completed, find and tap on the application icon.
+Once the download is complete, find and tap on the application icon.
 You should be ready to play!

 ```
 Tap-&-Play